bluesky66-dev/kibana/x-pack/plugins/infra/docs/arch_client.md

 ## Apps

-The `apps` folder contains the entry point for the UI code, such as for use in HyperSec Kibana or testing.
+The `apps` folder contains the entry point for the UI code, such as for use in Kibana or testing.

 ## Components